canro91/canro91.github.io/_posts/2021-02-05-FailingTest.md

 ---
 layout: post
-title: How to write good unit tests?
-Have a failing test
+title: "How to write good unit tests: Write failing tests first"
 tags: tutorial csharp
 cover: FailingTest.png
 cover-alt: How to write good unit tests?
 Have a failing test
 ---

 A passing test isn't always the only thing to look for.
-Having a failing test is important too.
+Writing a failing test is important too.
 I learned this lesson the hard way.
-Let's see what happened.
+Let's see why we should start writing failing tests.

 **To write reliable unit tests, always start writing a failing test.
 And, make sure it fails for the right reasons.** Follow the Red, Green, Refactor principle of Test-Driven Development (TDD).
 Write a failing test, make it pass and refactor the code.
 Don't skip the failing test part.